The Stigma Against Medical Marijuana: Part Two

 Per usual, my husband took me to the ER.

-My family who hadn’t been around much was at my house and because Jordan and I were used to him always having to drop me off- he went home to be with our kids and i was left alone.
+My family who hadn’t been around much was at my house and because my husband and I were used to him always having to drop me off- he went home to be with our kids and i was left alone.

-When I woke up I was in small room in a new building I felt delirious, and I was scared.
+When I woke up I was in small room in a new building.
+I felt like I wasn’t even myself, probably from the medication they had given me to transfer me in the ambulance and I was scared.

-I was surrounded by a doctor and a nurse and was given a clipboard with a paper on it for me to sign and then was told to sign here and there.
+I was surrounded by a doctor and a nurse and was given a clipboard with a paper on it for me to sign and then was told to where to sign.

 In exchange for my signature i was wheeled into a room with no doors with nothing on but scrubs and hospital socks.